LLNL/ppo_and_friends/README.md

    are various side effects of this, some of which are outlined below.
 2. Increasing the processor count doesn't always increase training speed.
-   For instance, imagine an environment that can only reach unique states in the set Us after running for at least 500 time steps.
-If our total timesteps per rollout is set to 1024, and we run with > 2 processors, we will never collect states from Us and thus might not ever learn how to handle those unique situations.
+   For instance, imagine an environment that can only reach unique states in the set `U` after running for at least 500 time steps.
+If our total timesteps per rollout is set to 1024, and we run with > 2 processors, we will never collect states from `U` and thus might not ever learn how to handle those unique situations.
 3. When running with multiple processors, the stats that are displayed might not fully reflect the true status of learning.
 For instance,